SUURJ was developed to highlight the research achievements of Seattle University undergraduate students through a

 Before you submit, ensure that your manuscript complies with all of the following items.
 We cannot accept applications that do not adhere to the guidelines.

 From the menu on the right or from the SUURJ ScholarWorks website:

-Contributors’ essays will undergo a content and style editorial process during winter of each year.
-During this term, contributors will meet in person with two members of our team.
-The first meeting is with a faculty peer reviewer to strengthen the content areas of their manuscript.
-The second meeting is with a student editor to strengthen the style areas of the project.
+Contributors’ essays undergo a content and style editorial process during winter of each year.
+During this term, contributors meet in person with two members of our team.
+The first meeting is with a faculty content editor to strengthen the content areas of the manuscript.
+The second meeting is with a student editor to strengthen the style of the project.

-Editors will take one 5-credit pedagogy class in fall to train them in the skills needed to form and edit an interdisciplinary journal.
-They will take part in the selection of essays and projects for that year’s issue.
-In winter, they will apply to take a 2-credit practicum in winter and a 3-credit practicum in spring to edit and produce the journal.
+Editors take one 5-credit pedagogy class in fall to train them in the skills needed to form and edit an interdisciplinary journal.
+They take part in the selection of essays and projects for that year’s issue.
+At the end of fall, they can apply to take a 2-credit practicum in winter and a 3-credit practicum in spring to edit and produce the journal.
 In winter, they edit the selected manuscripts, together with faculty content reviewers.
-In spring, they will take a 3-credit practicum class in which they design, publish, and market the online issue of the journal.
+In spring, they design, publish, and market the online issue of the journal.